Ma te hikoi tahi me te Iwi ka taea te arahi i a ratau

 Te Arawa Mahi has been providing employment opportunities within the seafood sector since 2014.
 We have paid out over $2.5 million dollars (gross) worth of wages directly to Te Arawa whānau in the past 6 years.
 As we move into a post COVID-19 world we are looking at how we can do even more!
 By partnering with more businesses both locally and regionally we will be able to provide opportunities to work, learn, and upskill our staff.

 Te Arawa Mahi currently recruits and employs people so they will be work ready.
 We currently transport staff to locations outside of Rotorua and ensure a safe working environment at all times.
 We are about our people and their future aspirations.

-We do not have any job vacancies at the moment, however keep checking this page for mahi opportunities coming up soon.
+We do not have any job vacancies at the moment, however you can register your interest or follow the Te Arawa Mahi Facebook page to see mahi opportunities coming up soon.

 All contracts are on a casual and fixed-term seasonal basis.
 Due to the nature of the work we currently offer it is impossible to predict when and how much work will be available.
 However, it is not uncommon for our staff to be offered full-time employment direct with the companies they work in.
 Other opportunities for guaranteed hours have also arisen within some jobs.

 We currently have established partnerships within the fish processing industry and the kiwifruit industry.
 The work is mainly packing, stacking and strapping boxed product.
 Our staff are often targeted for work in other areas, such as quality control, when they show commitment to the job and reliablity.
 Both industries run on a seasonal basis and are often weather dependant.

 We are committed to helping people find employment, that is our main purpose – we are not here to judge.
 If you are unable to pass a test straight away we allow you to come back and test again in 6 weeks of being “clean”.